TheCrockett/COVID-19-theory-for-treatment/README.md

 ## Theory

 ### ***Baseline Assumptions***
-* Ethanol(Alcohol) has been successfully inhaled in a recreational nabbercreating similar non-lethal consequences, however resulting in expected/desired intoxication.
+* Ethanol(Alcohol) has been successfully inhaled in a recreational manner, creating similar non-lethal consequences, however resulting in expected/desired intoxication.

 * Ethanol Inhalation has been used in  the medical community historically in treatment of  pulmonary edema, as well as mitigating withdrawl in alcoholic patients in gastrointestinal surgeries. https://en.wikipedia.org/wiki/Alcohol_inhalation#Medical_applications